 - Personal injury claim when someone outside of your employment caused your accident.
 For example if you are in a car accident while working or you are struck by a motor vehicle while flagging at a construction site, you may have a personal injury claim.
 Personal injury claims are also available when other people on the worksite such as subcontractors or property owners cause your injuries.

-- Product liability claim may be brought against a manufacturer or seller of defective construction tools or equipment that caused your injuries.
+- Product liability claims may be brought against a manufacturer or seller of defective construction tools or equipment that caused your injuries.

 - Wrongful death claims in Pennsylvania may be made by specific close family members who suffered losses when their loved one died due to someone else’s fault.
 These claims often include damages for things like loss of the decedent’s companionship and financial support.